There never was a one-all silver bullet for looking after aquatic plants that thrive.

 Again, this may or may not be needed, and only in the cases where your fixture does not fit your fish tank perfectly.

-The best LED grow light for vigorous aquarium plant growth: My Top Recommendations
+The Best LED grow light for vigorous aquarium plant growth: My Reviews

 It has been proven that LED grow lights stimulate photosynthesis rates to an extent that makes them the best artificial source of light for a planted aquarium.